The page has been translated by Gen AI.

 Configure metrics for all possible components, apply monitoring, and collect logs.

-After selecting and collecting key metrics from all components, we ensure workload stability and optimal user experience by linking analysis results with notifications.
+After selecting and collecting key metrics from all components, we link the analysis results to notifications to ensure workload stability and an optimal user experience.

-We perform real-time monitoring according to metrics that meet availability requirements, collect time-series logs, and by linking the analysis results with alerts, we detect failures in advance and prepare for them.
+We perform real-time monitoring based on metrics that meet availability requirements, collect time-series logs, and integrate the analysis results with alerts to detect failures in advance and prepare for them.

-Monitor components of all layers, and when necessary define key metrics and extract those metrics based on log data.
+Monitor components at all layers, and when necessary define key metrics and extract those metrics based on log data.

 Design Principles